pipsyx/arduino-rtty-transmitter/README.md

 # arduino-rtty-transmitter
-Simple RTTY transmitter for HAB and other applications
+An RTTY transmitter for HAB and other applications

+Simply connect a speaker or radio transmitter's audio input (with appropriate resister) to arduino pin and start sending messages!

+Video coming soon!